HoldenErnest/steam-anonymous/README.md

 `/untrack @user` - Remove a tracker on a game for the specified user (must have /track @user setup)

+`/subscribe` - Subscribe your Guild to the current channel, all future messages will be sent here

 <hr>

 ## Setup (UNTESTED)